dtimaul/nyc-motor-vehicle-collisions-spark-analysis/README.md

 #### Spark Internal Analysis

 The data in stage 2 was split into 27 partitions, each executing a task.
-However, the data in stage 3 is only executing on a single partition.
+However, the data in stage 3 is only needed to execute a single task on a single partition.

 ![Problem 2](data/Images/Problem%202.png)
 ![Problem 2 stage 2](data/Images/Problem%202%20stage%202.png)